What is Economics?

 You will need to have an interest in current affairs and political issues.
 You will need to read appropriate newspaper and magazine articles.
 Viewing appropriate television programmes such as the news, Newsnight, Panorama and the Money Programme will also provide valuable information and keep you up to date about the economy.

-All students will be expected to provide their own textbooks, stationery, computer disks and calculators (where appropriate).
+All students will be expected to provide their own textbooks, stationery, USB stick and calculators (where appropriate).
 Any further costs are outlined below:

 Optional: £10 magazine subscription and day trips to economics conferences in London and other visits.

 If the costs of equipment, materials and trips may cause you financial hardship, you may wish to read through details of our financial support scheme on our website.